-This session emphasises that physical activity is important for everyone and should be enjoyable.
+In facilitating this session, emphasise that physical activity is important for everyone and should be enjoyable.
 As a community health worker, each participant should act as a role model and encourage others to be physically active each day.

 Key points: Physical activity